 Where should you park in Monsanto?

-The solution is straightforward.
-Park in Relva, the lower village at the base of the mountain.
-Public lots there have real space (coordinates: N 40° 2′ 25.08″ W 7° 6′ 36.612″).
-The uphill walk from Relva turns what could have been a stressful mistake into a proper approach to the village, passing granite formations and architectural details you would miss entirely from a car window.
+The streets above the Miradouro are pathways, not roads.
+People have gotten genuinely stuck trying.
+The solution is parking in Relva (coordinates: N 40° 2′ 25.08″ W 7° 6′ 36.612″) and walking up.
+The climb turns what could have been a stressful mistake into a proper approach to the village, passing granite formations and architectural details you’d miss entirely from inside a car.

 The climb from Relva is steep.
 Wear sturdy shoes, bring water, and in summer start before 9 a.m. before the heat peaks.